chrissiwaffler/pca-breast-tumor/README.md

 # Principal Component Analysis to analyze a breast tumor dataset

+## About

+This is the codebase for the section VI of my paper, where principal component analysis (PCA) is applied to a breast tumor dataset.
+All graphics and results used can be generated using the `pca.iypnb` notebook.

+For more information about PCA and its derivation and application, please refer to my paper (`pca.pdf`)

 ## Setup using Poetry

 For an easier setup, use [poetry](https://python-poetry.org/docs/) as the dependency management.